xcodinas/hyper-background/README.md

 Either you can provide an absolute path such as `/path/to/image.png` or a relative path from your home directory which hyper-background will resolve automatically.

+You can provide an array of paths `["/path/to/image.png", "/path/to/second_image.png"]` and then it will randomly select one of them at the start.

 **Does this support Hyper 2?**

 Yep, this plugin supports Hyper 2.x.